-3. The Non-Designer's Design Book - By Robin Williams
+3. The Non-Designer's Design Book - By Robin William

 In the eyes of Robin Williams, the design is quite simple.
 The book covers the four graphic design principles of C.R.A.P(Contrast, Repetition, Alignment, and Proximity), with concise, humor, and vivid language recounts the how much the changes and visible benefits brought by using these principles flexibly.
 In addition, it also introduces some basic knowledge about color and font, making the content more completely.

-1. The Elements of User Experience - By Jesse James Garrett
+1. The Elements of User Experience - By Jesse James Garret

 If all you need is a book to teach you “how to design”, there are many, many books discuss how to build a website, but this one is not you wanted.
 If all you need is a book to tell you about technology, you can not find a line of code here.
 If you want to find an answer in this book, on the contrary, this book teaches you “how to ask the right questions.”